iQuHACK/2021_FeynMen/README.md

  * Adding parametrized games to implement an easier mode
  * Implement more questions.
  * Utilize more qubits and increase ansatz complexity for more advanced users.

+## How to run this game

+Just run main_new.py and enjoy the fun!